 Is the company reputable?

 Take some time to check the stability and quality of the insurance companies you’re considering.
-Check the company’s financial strength rating on the five major insurance rating agency websites.
+Check the car insurance company’s financial strength rating on the five major insurance rating agency websites.
 You can also search for consumer complaints and financial information on the National Association of Insurance Commissioners website.

 Does it meet your state coverage minimums?